nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 **Running**

 On first launch go into `Settings -> Webpages -> Fonts -> Default Fonts` and change the default fonts.
 Metrically compatible with `Times New Roman`, `Arial`, and `Courier New` are `Tinos`, `Arimo`, and `Cousine` respectively.
-Optionally go into `Settings -> Webpages` and uncheck "Use Hardware Acceleration When Available".
-This may be helpful if the GPU is lacking or you prefer the CPU to decode videos.
+Optionally go into `Settings -> Webpages` and uncheck "Use Hardware Acceleration When Available" if the GPU is lacking or you prefer the CPU to decode videos.

 Run Vivaldi using the command-line or search for "Vivaldi" in Application Finder.